Cameronsplaze/AWS-ContainerManager/ContainerManager/leaf_stack/README.md

 This is the core of the Container Manager.
 It's the AWS Architecture that runs the container, along with spinning it up/down when needed.
 Multiple `leaf_stack`'s can be deployed together, one for each each container.

+A simple TLDR can be found back one level in [../README.md](../README.md#leaf-stack-summary)

 ## CDK Architecture

 How the leaf stack links together and works: